‘Re-enchanting the familiar and the functional’ — Les Lalanne

 During their long and successful career, Les Lalanne became darlings of the fashion world.
 In addition to working with Saint Laurent, Claude was commissioned by Hubert de Givenchy, Karl Lagerfeld, Marc Jacobs, John Galliano and Reed Krakoff, among others.

-In June 2016, the unique organic-form chandelier Claude Lalanne produced for Zeineb and Jean-Pierre Marcie-Rivière in 1996 sold for just over €1.8 million — more than seven times its low estimate — at Christie’s in Paris.
+In June 2016, the unique organic-form chandelier Claude Lalanne produced for Zeineb and Jean-Pierre Marcie-Rivière in 1996, above right, sold for just over €1.8 million — more than seven times its low estimate — at Christie’s in Paris.

 When they first showed their work, Les Lalanne were judged harshly by the critics. ‘[They] completely ignored us; for them, making sculptures which had a use was a complete nonsense,’ said Claude Lalanne in 2013.
 Yet Les Lalanne refused to conform, and soon their work was everywhere, from photoshoots in magazines to Paris’s most fashionable galleries.